Common Sleep Disorders

 OSA is the most serious sleep disorder.
 The upper airway becomes obstructed during sleep, causing the sleeper to stop breathing for as long as 90 seconds.
 Periods of apnea may occur several hundred times per night.
 OSA is the most common medical cause of sleepiness during the day, especially in men, who are affected by the disorder more often than women.

 Obstructive Sleep Apnea sufferers may be identified by loud, habitual snoring, gasping during sleep, waking up frequently during the night, daytime fatigue, obesity, high blood pressure, morning headaches, and daytime sleepiness.
-Depending on the severity of a person’s OSA, sleep apnea surgery
+Depending on the severity of a person’s OSA, sleep apnea surgery may be recommended.

 Restless Legs Syndrome (RLS) and Periodic Limb Movements (PLM)